Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 Applications of geostatistics today suggest that we will be increasingly using *automated mapping* algorithms for mapping environmental variables.
-The authors of the [^3] package for , for example, have produced a wrapper function `interpolate` that automatically generates predictions for a given input observations and prediction locations [@Pebesma2011CompGeoSci].
+The authors of the [intamap](https://cran.r-project.org/package=intamap) package for R, for example, have produced a wrapper function `interpolate` that automatically generates predictions for a given input observations and prediction locations [@Pebesma2011CompGeoSci].
 Consider the following example for predicting